Hackers News Hackers News

 — Mercor (@mercor_ai) March 31, 2026

-Lapsus$ is a well-known cybercrime syndicate with a history of targeting high-profile technology companies using aggressive extortion tactics.
-The group frequently uses public data leaks and dark web auctions to pressure victims into paying ransoms after initial private negotiations fail.
+Lapsus$ is a well-documented cybercrime syndicate renowned for targeting high-profile technology companies with aggressive extortion tactics.
+The group frequently resorts to public data leaks and dark web auctions to pressure victims into paying ransoms when private negotiations fail.
+Their involvement in the Mercor AI breach underscores a persistent trend of threat actors exploiting upstream supply chain vulnerabilities to gain access to vast corporate datasets downstream.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.